appliedfm/appliedfm.github.io/_posts/2021-11-08-structures_are_better_than_tuples.markdown

 In my experience, you're going to need to define some helper lemmas _no matter which data structure you use_, so you might as well use a data structure that's easy to read & maintain. _Code reuse is good, but not if it obfuscates readability or intent._

+# Can I use tuples internally but expose a non-tuple interface publicly?

+If you really want to, sure.
+You can do this with type classes, modules, opaque definitions, etc.

+(If you've had success with this, please reach out!)

 # Conclusion

+* Communicating intent
+    * Tuples obfuscate intent by filling code with generic projections & constructors (`fst`, `proj1`, `proj1_sig`, `conj`, `exist`, etc).
+    * Structures communicate intent through named fields.
+* Construction
+    * Tuples are hard to construct because they're often the wrong "shape" for the data.
+    * Structures are easy to construct because there's a special syntax for doing so.
+* Projection
+    * Tuples force you to write your own projections.
+This is tedious.
+    * Structures provide projections automatically.
+* Matching & destructing
+    * Tuples are hard to match & destruct again due to their shape.
+    * Structures are easier to destruct and even easier to `match`.

 Structures are better than tuples.